Cross-Service Patterns

 Why it matters

-An agent encountering an error can follow the `doc_url` to understand the error without searching.
+An agent encountering an error often gets either a documentation link or a request log, plus enough structured fields to recover without searching.
 This closes the loop between failure and recovery in a single response.

 What good looks like